Zubrnice

 Zubrnice (Saubernitz) is a municipality and village in Ústí nad Labem District in the Ústí nad Labem Region of the Czech Republic.
 It has about 200 inhabitants.
-The folk architecture in the village is well preserved and is protected by law as a village monument reservation.
+The folk architecture in the village is well preserved and is protected as a village monument reservation.

-Administrative parts
+Administrative division

-The village of Týniště is an administrative part of Zubrnice.
+Zubrnice consists of two municipal parts (in brackets population according to the 2021 census):